 When engaging in any type of marketing or advertising for your medical practice, it’s important to consider the lifetime value of each patient.
 Without knowing how much each of your patients is worth, you’ll be unable to determine the ROI of your marketing initiatives.
 Let’s dive in.

 What’s the lifetime value of a patient?

 The lifetime value of a patient (LTV) is an estimate of the total revenue a patient will generate.
-It’s based on the cost per visit (C), the number of visits per year (N), and the length of time a patient stays with your practice (T).
-Multiplying these factors together gives the LTV:
+It’s based on the cost per visit (C), the number of visits per year (N), and the years a patient stays with your practice (T).
+Multiplying these factors gives the LTV:

 LTV = C x N x T